kkysen/cstar/README.md

-Combined with everything [being an expression](#expression-oriented), [`match`](#pattern-matching), and having [methods](#methods), this makes it much easier to write things in a very fluid style.
+Combined with everything [being an expression](#expression-oriented), [`match`](#pattern-matching), and having [methods](#methods), this makes it much easier to write programs in a very fluid style.

 Furthermore, and perhaps most importantly in practice, this makes autocompletion vastly better, because an IDE can narrow down what you may type next based on the type of the previous expression.
 This can't be done with postfix operators and functions (rather than methods).
-You get to think in one forward direction, rather than having to jump from some prefix things to some postfix things.
+You get to think in one forward direction, rather than having to jump from some prefix keywords to some postfix methods and fields.

 ### Algebraic Data Types